Many Filipinos tend not to discuss anything related to life insurance regarding topics related to financial freedom.

 This has become a lifelong struggle of most financial advisors.
 While some see them as only salespeople who are luring individuals to get policies, it is important to understand that it is not the main goal.

-In the end, it is all about you and securing your future and an investment that will go a long way.
+Ultimately, it is all about you and securing your future and an investment that will go a long way.

-So, before thinking about ditching the next financial advisor, you will meet, give it a chance and prepare yourself ahead through the pointers in this article.
+Before thinking about ditching the next financial advisor, you will meet, give it a chance and prepare yourself ahead through the pointers in this article.

 What is life insurance?